 4) FoodCycler homemade fertilizer

 The FoodCycler processes household food waste within hours.
-The by-product left over from the process has been scientifically proven to add nutrient-rich organic matter to the soil, with an average NPK of 4-1-1.
+The by-product left over from the process adds nutrient-rich organic matter to the soil, with an average NPK of 1-1-1.
 This means that you can create your own homemade compost alternative from waste materials that would otherwise be sent to the dump!

 5) Compost